 Telling someone we believe in them puts a small deposit into the confidence “bank account”.
 But when we turn around and give that same person the answers to their questions, or tell them “just do it this way” (because it seems faster and easier to do so) we send a message to that person that we don’t really believe they are capable.
 This message withdraws “confidence capital” from the account for both parties.
-Over time, this behaviour of giving people answers actually sabotages their personal growth and success and keeps them dependent on us for the answers (think your kids and your staff).
+Over time, this behaviour of giving people answers actually sabotages their personal growth and success and keeps them dependent for the answers.

-Asking questions that help the other person find their own answers, then letting them put their solution in place to test the result, puts a much larger deposit into the confidence bank account for both parties and is an investment that pays higher returns over time.
+Asking questions that help the other person find their own answers, then letting that person put her solution in place to test the result, puts a much larger deposit into the confidence bank account for both parties and is an investment that pays higher returns over time.

 Are you sabotaging or supporting your staff?